varchasgopalaswamy/AutoUncertainties/paper/paper.md

    arr = np.ones(10) * 10
    result = u * np.mean(arr)  # 50 +/- 5
    ```

 These two workarounds are in contrast to the following method of taking the mean of a vector multiplied
-by a scalar `Uncertainty`.
-Because `AutoUncertainties` assumes all variables to be i.i.d., the code shown below
+by a scalar `Uncertainty`, which, as previously mentioned, would result in a reduced standard deviation
-will produce a result with an unexpectedly small standard deviation:
+becase of the i.i.d. assumption.

 ```python
 u = Uncertainty(5.0, 0.5)